abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![A pair, represented by sets](../02_category/pair_as_set_1.svg)

-## Defining products in terms of functions

-The product definitions presented in the previous section worked by _zooming in_ into the individual elements of the product and seeing what they are made of.
-We may think of this as a _low-level_ approach to the definition.
-This time (and throughout the most of this book) we will do the opposite --- we will try to be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will _zoom out_ and attempt to fly over the difficulties that we met in the previous section by providing a definition of a product in terms of functions and _external_ diagrams.
+All of these definitions work by _zooming in_ into the individual elements of the product.
+We may think of this as a _low-level_ approach to the definition, one which which focuses on the product's _internal_ structure.
+But, more interesting, at least for category theory, is the _high-level_ approach --- instead of zooming in we _zoom out_, we stay completely oblivious to the contents of our sets and focus only on the functions that are associated with the product.

+### Defining products in terms of functions.
+External definitions.

+Now, we will look into a category-theoretic definition of the product set.
+We call this definition _external_ because it is based not on the internal structure that the object has, but on it's external behavior (which is defined by the functions that come from and go to it).
+And because it is strongly related to external diagrams.

+Such definitions are driven by a conceptual model of the object we want to define.
+For example, we can agree that a product is something like this:

+> The product of $A$ and $B$, contains an element of $A$, an element of $B$, and nothing more.
+{: .definition}

-To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.
+Now, based on that conceptual model, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.

-And what are the functions are guaranteed to exist for all products.
-Of course that would be the projections, the functions for retrieving back the two elements of the product $C \to A$ and $A \times B \to B$.
+So, we said that a product of $A$ and $B$ contains an element of $A$ and an element of $B$.
+So, what are the functions that are guaranteed to exist so it fulfils these criteria?
+Of course that would be the projections, the functions for retrieving back the two elements of the product $A \times B \to A$ and $A \times B \to B$.
 What would a product be without them?

 ![Product](../02_category/product_functions.svg)

+Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is:

+> The product of $A$ and $B$, denoted $A \times B$, is a set, such that there exists functions $A \times B \to A$ and $A \times B \to B$...
+{: .definition}

-Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is: if we have an object $C$ for which there are functions $C \to A$ and $A \times B \to B$, then $C$ can potentially be the product of $A$ and $B$ ($A \times B$).
+In other words, if we have a set $C$ for which there are functions $C \to A$ and $A \times B \to B$, then $C$ can potentially be equal to $A \times B$.

 ![Product, external diagram](../02_category/product_external.svg)